nf-core/hgtseq/docs/usage.md

 --kronadb /path/to/krona_db/taxonomy.tab
 ```

-This will launch the pipeline with the `singularity,docker or conda` configuration profile.
+This will launch the pipeline with the `singularity`, `docker` or `conda` configuration profile.
 See below for more information about profiles.

 Note that the pipeline will create the following files in your working directory: